One More Sleep: Critical reception

 "One More Sleep" garnered acclaim from music critics.
 It has been included on many critics' lists of the best Christmas songs of all time.
 In 2024 Billboard ranked the song 18th on the "Best New Christmas Songs of the 21st Century" list.
+In 2025, Billboard picked the song 12th on "The 30 Best Christmas Songs of the 21st Century (So Far): Staff Picks" list.

 Writing for Digital Spy, Lewis Corner wrote that "One More Sleep" is more "heart-warming" and "sweet" than a Christmas pudding, and that is likely to become an annual Christmas staple song.
 He awarded the song four out of a possible five stars.
 Sam Lanksy of Idolator wrote that the song is "wonderfully old-fashioned", with "ooh-oohs" sung in the background and "twinkly" production.
 Lanksy continued to write that if "One More Sleep" fails to get listeners in the mood for Christmas, then "nothing" else would.
 Popjustice wrote that "One More Sleep" is "so incredible" that listeners forget that it is one of "the most toxic phrases in the English language", and awarded the song nine out of a possible ten stars.
 Michael Cragg, a writer for The Guardian, was complimentary of the song and wrote that it is worthy of ranking alongside Kelly Clarkson's Christmas song "Underneath the Tree" (Wrapped in Red) as 2013's "best song to get drunk to at a Christmas party."
 He praised the decision for "legendary" producer Richard Stannard to produce the song, as well as the Spector influence.